giorgiocolciago/horudev/README.md

 I am currently working on the community web platform
 - you can visit the site: https://www.horudev.com to check how the work is progressing :]
-- In the meantime you can join the community on Discord by following this invitation link: https: / /discord./4YzM5bsEe9
+- In the meantime you can join the community on Discord by following this invitation link: https://discord./4YzM5bsEe9

 We are Legion, Expect Us.